peterparker303e24/FreelanceSociety/Documentation/Tutorials/ValidatorTask/ValidatorTask.md

 The "Validation Time" is the time, in seconds, allocated for the validator to evaluate the correctness of the task submission conditions.
 In the "Validation Time" input:

 ###
-    1800
+    600

+(In reality you would want the Validation Time to be much longer so the validator has time to react to the worker submission within a normal work week.)

 The "Validation Delay" is the time delay, in seconds, between the blockchain timestamp of the worker submission transaction and the minimum start time of the validator time window.
 This gives time to allow the transactions to confirm with a greater block depth.
 In the "Validation Delay" input:

 ###
-    30
+    0

 The "Validator Addresses" is the comma separated list of addresses that are allowed to submit evaluations of worker submissions.
 Only one validator among all listed validators may evaluate any single submission, but different validators may evaluate different submissions within the same task.
-In the "Validator Addresses" input your own address.
+In the "Validator Addresses" input your own address (This can be copied within your MetaMask wallet in the header under the account name).

 The "Validator Commission" is the amount of cryptocurrency, in Wei, that the worker sends to the validator that evaluates their submission.
 This incentivizes validators to put in time and effort to evaluate a submission.
 This also incentivizes workers to not submit low quality or incorrect submissions to the task.
 In the "Validator Commission" input: